ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Dot-and-Cross-Products.md

 Any vector in $$ \mathbb{R}3 $$ can be written as a linear combination of these standard unit vectors:

 $$ \vec{u} = u_x \ihat + u_y \jhat + u_z \khat $$

-So how does a unit vector represent a direction then?
-(You may already know that anything with "unit" in it's name is going to be 1 but let's pretend you didn't know that already.)

 # Vector/Vector Products